 8. Like before, respond "No" to whether or not we are clicking on a next page button and Continue executing the current template.

 9. Now, you can add commands to Select and Extract your changing value.
-Click on the plus button next to "Select size", and choose a Select command.
+Click on the plus button next to "Select size", click on "Advanced", and choose a Select command.

 10. Select the price of the sneaker by clicking on it, and it will automatically be extracted for you as well.
 Rename your new Select command to "price".

 That's it!
 The project that we've set up will scrape the prices for all sizes of the sneakers on the first page.
 If you would like to set up your project to scrape data from all pages, check out this tutorial about pagination.